A theory of locally impenetrable elastic tubes: 3D twisted solutions

 The position and the directors at $s=0$ are constrained as follows,

-where the conditions on the quaternions ensures that the directors at $s=0$ align with the Cartesian basis.
+where the conditions on the Euler-parameters ensure that the directors at $s=0$ align with the Cartesian basis.
 A twisting moment $M$ is applied along $\bE_3$ at $s=L$ with the tangent constrained to coincide with $\bE_3$ and translations permitted along $\bE_3$ only.
 These boundary conditions are stated as

-Finally relevant jump conditions valid at the boundaries of the active region are given by
+Finally, relevant jump conditions valid at the boundaries of the active region are given by

-We solve the problem using a continuation scheme implemented in \texttt{AUTO 07P} \cite{doedel1998} , where our continuation parameter is $M$.
-As $M$ is continually increases, a pitchfork bifurcation occurs at $M=8.98L/K$.
-We pursue the bifurcating branch and pick a post-buckled configuration at $M=8.50L/K$, where the $s=L$ end of the rod has moved inwards.
-At this point, we replace the boundary condition \eqref{eq:boundary_conditoin_3D_L_force_moments}$_1$ as with $r_3(L) = 0.943L$.
-The moment is then continued further until $M=49.28L/K$, which is when the highest Frenet curvature at the middle of the rod reached its peak value $\hat\kappa=1/0.05L = 20/L$.
-Further increase in the moment $M$ leads the nucleation and spreading of an active region of constant Frenet curvature across the length of the tube.
+We solve the problem using a continuation scheme implemented in \texttt{AUTO-07P} \cite{doedel1998}, where our continuation parameter is $M$.
+As $M$ is continually increased, a pitchfork bifurcation occurs at $M=8.98L/K$.
+We pursue the bifurcating branch and pick a post-buckled configuration at $M=8.50L/K$, where the $s=L$ end of the rod has moved inward.
+At this point, we replace the boundary condition \eqref{eq:boundary_conditoin_3D_L_force_moments}$_1$ with $r_3(L) = 0.943L$.
+The moment is then continued further until $M=49.28L/K$, which is when the highest Frenet curvature at the middle of the rod reaches its peak value $\hat\kappa=1/0.05L = 20/L$.
+Further increase in the moment $M$ leads to the nucleation and spreading of an active region of constant Frenet curvature across the length of the tube.

-A comparison between the solution obtained using the Kirchhoff rod theory and the present theory is depicted in Fig. \ref{fig:rod_config1} and \ref{fig:rod_config2}.
+A comparison between the solution obtained using the Kirchhoff rod theory and the present theory is depicted in Figs.~\ref{fig:rod_config1} and \ref{fig:rod_config2}.
 In the former, the Frenet curvature continues to increase and exceeds the upper bound imposed on it by its thickness, and therefore results in configurations in which the material surrounding the centerline curve has locally penetrated.
-In the latter, the curvature constraints comes into effect and results in the nucleation and propagation of a helix in the active region (shown in red).
-A comparison of the Frenet curvature is shown in \ref{fig:rod_kappa} and the multiplier $\Lambda$ is shown in \ref{fig:rod_lambda}.
+In the latter, the curvature constraints come into effect and result in the nucleation and propagation of a helix in the active region (shown in red).
+A comparison of the Frenet curvature is shown in Fig.~\ref{fig:rod_kappa} and the multiplier $\Lambda$ is shown in Fig.~\ref{fig:rod_lambda}.